GoogleCloudPlatform/cloud-hackathons/hacks/recaptcha-cloudarmor-security/solutions.md

 #### Create Cloud Armor security policy rules for Bot Management
 In this section, you will use Cloud Armor bot management rules to allow, deny and redirect requests based on the reCAPTCHA score.
 Remember that when you created the session token site key, you set a testing score of 0.5.

-1. In Cloud Shell, create security policy via gcloud:
+1. In Cloud Shell, create a security policy via gcloud:

     ```bash
     gcloud compute security-policies create recaptcha-policy \